pmdbt/RobinhoodAI/README.md

 ### TO DOs:

 1. Finish tests for Robin_Pipeline class.
-2. Set the setter method to be used for setting an instance variable in Robin Pipeline's init method.
-3. Write new test file for authentication class
+2. Write new test file for authentication class